 The Designated Utilities will pay incentives to the applicant (Participating Contractor and/or customer) or to a third party, as designated in the completion paperwork.
 Each Participating Contractor may retain up to the Participating Contractor Reward amount shown in Table 3.
 The balance of the Total Incentive less the Participating Contractor Reward must be passed on or otherwise credited to the customer in its entirety, as documented in the site owner invoice or contract.
-Multifamily and commercial and industrial (C&I) customers seeking incentive application directly.
+Multifamily and commercial and industrial (C&I) customers seeking incentives under Custom Categories 4, 4A, and 6 may choose to be the applicant by submitting an incentive application directly.
 As the applicant, the multifamily and C&I customers choosing this option must have the project installed by a participating contractor and will receive direct payment of the Total Incentive amount listed in Table 2 from the Program.